elixir-webrtc/ex_webrtc/examples/send_from_file/README.md

 3. Run `mix run --no-halt`
 4. Visit `http://127.0.0.1:8829/index.html` in your browser and press the `play` button.

+The IP and port of the app can be configured in `config/config.exs`.

 The video and audio will loop infinitely.